KleberVales/software-architecture-patterns/README.md

 - Across the system: Because dependencies point downward toward the database, the Business layer becomes tightly coupled to concrete persistence models.
 Changing a database schema often causes a cascading change upward through the services and controllers.

+**Cohesion:**

+- Layered architecture groups code by technical responsibility (e.g., placing all Controllers in one package and all Services in another) rather than by functional feature.
+As a system grows, a single UserService accumulates hundreds of unrelated methods, lowering domain cohesion.

 ## 2. Hexagonal Architecture